FAQ & Resources

 Will there be a list of qualified contractors?

 Yes.
-We will have a closed contractor network, listed on the Program website.
-To be eligible for rebates the installation must be performed by an in-network contractor.
-Further details on how a contractor can become a part of the Kansas Home Rebates Program qualified contractor network will be available on the website in 2025.
+We will have a list of Program-approved contractors participating in our closed contractor network listed on the Program website.
+To be eligible for rebates, the installation must be performed by a Program-approved contractor.

 Will there be a Qualifying Products List or will the program use the ENERGY STAR® products list?